Ayr United F.C.

-The club is currently managed by Scott Brown.
+The club is currently managed by Gary Naysmith who was appointed in May 2026.
 The club have spent 34 seasons in Scotland's top division, the last being 1977–78, and have been the champions of the second tier of Scottish football on six occasions, and of the third tier on three occasions.
 The club's most successful manager, Ally MacLeod, went on to manage the Scotland national team.
 In 2018, Ayr United secured promotion to the Scottish Championship as champions of League One.

 History

 Ayr United were founded in 1910 by the merger of Ayr Parkhouse and Ayr F.C.
 Although Inverness Caledonian Thistle are also the product of a merger between two clubs, Ayr United are the only Scottish Football League club to have been formed from a merger of two existing league clubs.

 The club's honours include winning six Second Division titles (as the second tier championship) and a further three titles (as the third tier championship), most recently in 2017–18.
 They have not won any national cup competitions, although they were runners-up in the 2001–02 Scottish League Cup, and in the Scottish Challenge Cup in the first two seasons in which the competition was held: 1990–91 and 1991–92.
 They have won the local competition the Ayrshire Cup on 26 occasions, most commonly facing fierce local rivals Kilmarnock in the final.
 The Ayrshire Cup was last played for in season 1996–97, since when the competition has been suspended.

 The club's record scorer in a single season is Jimmy Smith, who scored 66 goals for Ayr in only 38 league matches in 1927–28 and currently holds the British goalscoring record for the most league goals scored in a single season.
 The club's overall record scorer is Peter Price, who scored 213 times in competitive matches for the club between 1955 and 1962.

 Former Scotland national team manager Ally MacLeod is regarded as the club's most famous and most successful manager.
-He led the club on three separate occasions spanning 15 years, during which his teams recorded a record 214 wins, and won two league titles.
+He led the club on three occasions spanning 15 years, during which his teams recorded a record 214 wins, and won two league titles.
 In 1973 MacLeod was voted Ayr's Citizen of the Year.
 More recent managers have also included the recent Scotland national team manager, George Burley, and former Scottish League Cup winner with Raith Rovers, Gordon Dalziel.
 Gordon Dalziel is the only manager to take Ayr to a national cup final on 17 March 2002 when they lost to Rangers 4–0.

 Although the club has spent 34 seasons in Scotland's top division, they have played in the second and third tiers of Scottish senior football since the 1977–78 season.
 During the late 1990s and early 2000s, the club established a record of defeating teams which played in higher leagues in cup competitions, including Hibernian, Dundee, Dundee United, Motherwell, Dunfermline Athletic and four consecutive wins in cup competitions against their fiercest rivals Kilmarnock.